 The Catholic Sister’s of Charity based at Mount St. Joseph, Ohio opened the first sanatorium and hospital in Albuquerque in 1902.
 The Mt.
 St. Joseph Sanatorium was soon followed by the Rev. Hugh Albert Cooper’s Presbyterian Sanatorium and the Methodist Deaconess Sanatorium among others.
 The legacy of these early “Sans” in Albuquerque is the state of the art medical care facilities we have today.
 The Photoarchive exhibit will feature images of the tuberculosis sanatoriums of Albuquerque as well as the patients and health providers.

 Common Ground: Art in New Mexico

 Ernest Blumenschein, " Star Road and White Sun", 1920, 1986.50.3

 A permanent art exhibition highlighting a significant and museum-owned works from the late 19th century to the present day, including some that have never before been viewed by the public.

-In January 2013, Albuquerque Poet Laureate Hakim Bellamy presented poems he had written based on artwork in the Common Ground exhibition.
-The poetry is available for visitors to view in the exhibition, or you may download it here.
+In January 2013, Albuquerque Poet Laureate Hakim Bellamy presented poems he had written based on artwork in the "Common Ground" exhibition.
+The poetry is available for visitors to view in the exhibition or by downloading a copy.